Cannabis political parties of the United States: Objectives and results

-In 2022, the Legal Marijuana Now Party nominee for Nebraska Attorney General received 30 percent of the vote.
-In Minnesota, the cannabis party candidate for United States Senator received 190,000 votes, more than any other such third-party candidate in the nation in 2020.
+In Minnesota, the cannabis party candidate for United States Senator received 190,000 votes in 2020, more votes than any other such third-party candidate in the nation, and more votes than the winner, Democratic Senator Tina Smith, led her Republican challenger.

+2022 Minnesota State Auditor nominee Tim Davis, who was state Legal Marijuana Now!
+Party chair at the time, qualified for a $28,000 share of Minnesota's elections funding intended to help regular Minnesotans run for office by meeting a $6000 fundraising requirement before the summer deadline and publicly reporting his budget and expenditures.
+Davis used the state subsidy to print and distribute pro-cannabis party campaign fliers door to door, across Minnesota.
+Davis received 87,000 votes in the November race.

 Minnesota state marijuana parties were credited with motivating the Democratic Party to prioritize cannabis legalization, in Minnesota, in 2023.
-Minnesota Legal Marijuana Now Party chairperson Dennis Schuller, who was 2020 LMN Minnesota State Representative nominee, in 2023 told a reporter that ending federal prohibition laws against cannabis, overseeing implementation of Minnesota's regulated market and expungement of past criminal records, were goals that remain for Legal Marijuana Now Party, in Minnesota, planning their 2024 campaigns.
+Minnesota Legal Marijuana Now!
+Party chairperson Dennis Schuller, who was 2020 LMN Minnesota State Representative nominee, in 2023 told a reporter that ending federal prohibition laws against cannabis, overseeing implementation of Minnesota's regulated market and expungement of past criminal records, were goals that remain for Legal Marijuana Now Party, in Minnesota, planning their ongoing campaigns.

+In 2022, the Legal Marijuana NOW Party nominee for Nebraska Attorney General received 30 percent of the vote.
+In 2025, Nebraska Legal Marijuana NOW surpassed 10,000 registered party voters, earning LMNP candidates ballot access in Nebraska indefinitely.

 Criticisms

 In 1998, Richard Hirsh of the New York Green Party tried to challenge nominating petition signatures of Marijuana Reform Party gubernatorial candidate Tom Leighton and remove Leighton's name from the November ballot, claiming Marijuana Reform and Green parties both appeal to the same liberal voters, competing for statewide ballot access.

-In 2021, Edward Forchion petitioned to run independently for New Jersey Governor as a "#Homegrow 4All" candidate, but the state Democratic Party challenged some of his signatures, forcing Forchion to withdraw from the race.
+While Edward Forchion was campaigning for governor of New Jersey as a Legalize Marijuana Party nominee, in 2005, his home was vandalized by someone who spray-painted a 6-foot cross together with the words “Get Jesus.”
+Described as a hate crime by Burlington County police who investigated the incident, Forchion told a reporter he thought he had been targeted for his Rastafari religious beliefs, and not because he is African American.
+In 2021, Forchion petitioned to run independently for New Jersey Governor as a "#Homegrow 4All" candidate, but the state Democratic Party challenged some of his signatures, forcing Forchion to withdraw from the race.

-In 2020, democrats in Minnesota said that the cannabis party candidates hurt Democratic Party nominees, but an analysis of votes cast in the 2020 elections found that the marijuana parties might have helped Democratic candidates in swing districts, by drawing at least as many or more votes from Republican candidates.
+In 2020 and 2022, Minnesota Democratic–Farmer–Labor Party leaders warned that the cannabis party candidates could hurt Democratic Party nominees, but an analysis of votes cast in the 2020 elections found that the marijuana parties might have helped Democratic candidates in swing districts, by drawing at least as many or more votes from Republican-leaning voters, in 2020.